t2ym/xliff-conv/README.md

 #### Notes:
 - With `options.xliffTemplate`, all the attribute values within the template are NOT replaced.
 It is the caller's responsibility to set appropriate values to the attributes.
-- With `options.transUnitTemplate`, XliffConv does NOT recognize `<note>` tags in the template in importing XLIFF and discard the contents.
+- With `options.transUnitTemplate`, XliffConv does NOT recognize `<note>` tags in the template in importing XLIFF and discards the contents.

 ### Custom XLIFF restype attributes